Enoch Cree Nation

-The Enoch Cree Nation #440 (ᒪᐢᑫᑯᓯᕽ, maskêkosihk) is a First Nations band government in Alberta, Canada.
+The Enoch Cree Nation #440 (ᒪᐢᑫᑯᓯᐦᐠ, maskêkosihk) is a First Nations band government in Alberta, Canada.
 Members of the Nation are of Cree ancestry and speak the Plains Cree dialect of the Cree language group.
 The band is a signatory of Treaty 6 and is a member of the Confederacy of Treaty Six First Nations.
 The chief of the Enoch Cree Nation is Cody Thomas.

 Location

+Main Enoch Cree Nation sign on Alberta Highway 60.
+The traditional Cree name for the nation, Maskêkosihk, is rendered as ᒪᐢᑫᑯᓯᐦᐠ (not *ᒪᐢᑫᑯᓯᕽ) in Canadian Aboriginal Syllabics as determined by the nation under its sovereign rights.

 The Nation controls two reserves: the larger reserve, Enoch Cree Nation 135, is 20 sqmi (20 sections) or officially 5306.20 ha and west of, and adjacent to, the City of Edmonton and surrounded by Parkland County on the north, west, and south.
 Alberta Highway 60 cuts north–south through the centre of the reserve.
 The smaller reserve, 135A is 2 ha located 43 km south of the Town of Barrhead.